Franklin Templeton Investments: Mutual funds and ETFs

 Franklin Templeton has 455 open-ended mutual funds and seven closed-end funds.
 Included in these are 27 state and federal tax-free income funds, an area of investment pioneered by Franklin.

 Prominent funds include the Templeton Growth Fund, Inc. (opened 1954), the Mutual Shares fund (opened 1949), and the Mutual Discovery Fund (opened 1992) and the Templeton Growth (Euro) Fund.

 The Franklin Income Fund (FKINX) is a mutual fund in Morningstar's "conservative allocation" category and "large/value" style box.
 The fund was created in 1948 and has paid uninterrupted dividends for 60 years.
 The Franklin Income Fund is constructed primarily of dividend-paying stocks and bonds (2%).

-Franklin Templeton launched its first exchange-traded fund (ETF) in 2013.
-This included 55 active, smart beta and passively managed ETFs in the U.S, with US$9.7 billion in assets under management in 2021.
+Franklin Templeton launched its first exchange-traded funds (ETFs) in 2013.
+By 2021, these included 55 active, smart beta/multifactor and passively managed ETFs in the U.S, with US$9.7 billion in assets under management.

 In 2021, Franklin Templeton launched the first "tokenised" US mutual fund as a pilot – it uses a blockchain to process transactions and record share ownership.
 The technology is provided by the Stellar network and Blockchain Administrator, a Delaware company.
 The OnChain US Government Money Fund pilot started with $1.4M of seed money and investment from employees.
 The automated administration can trade around the clock and removes the need for brokerages, which should result in a "highly significant decrease in fees".
 However, the fund actually has a high level of costs because of its small size and the fact that, as a pilot, it is maintaining traditional records in parallel.

+In February 2025, Franklin Templeton launched a spot crypto exchange-traded fund that holds a combination of roughly 80% bitcoin and 20% ether.
+That same month Franklin applied with the SEC for a spot Solana ETF.